bridgetownrb/bridgetown-quick-search/README.md

 ## Controlling the Search Index

-You can add `exclude_from_search: true` to the front matter of any page or document to exclude it from the search index JSON.
+You can provide additional front matter variables to any page or document to control the search index.
+These are:

+* `exclude_from_search: true`: Setting this will exclude that item from the search index JSON.
 To batch-exclude pages, collections, categories, etc., you could use front matter defaults to set the `exclude_from_search` variable.

-You can add `quick_search_content: "override the default content"` to the front matter on any page or document to change the searched content from the content of the page to the content of the `quick_search_content` frontmatter variable.
-This is useful for fine tuning what should be found on a page, or in cases where you are [dynamically generating resources in a Resource Builder](https://www.bridgetownrb.com/docs/plugins/external-apis#the-resource-builder).
+* `quick_search_content: "content for the index"`: Setting this will override the content in the search index JSON.
+Normally the content in the search index JSON is the content of the page.
+Setting this front matter variable explicilty sets the content in the search index JSON.

 ## Testing